slevithan/oniguruma-parser/src/optimizer/README.md

 ### Flags

 Although the optimizer takes provided flags into account and includes a `flags` property on the returned object, it never changes top-level flags in ways that would change the meaning of the regex if you didn't provide the updated flags to Oniguruma.
-As a result, the optimized pattern can be used in situations when you aren't able to change the provided flags.
+As a result, the optimized pattern can be used in situations when you aren't able to change flags.
 For example, the optimizer removes `x` from the returned flags (since its effects are always applied), but it doesn't add flags.

 ## Optimizations